 luglio 1, 2009

-- garlic, 1 clove
+- 1 clove garlic

-- extra virgin olive oil
+- Extra virgin olive oil

-Pour the extravirgin olive oil in a large pan and add a clove of garlic (without peeling it).
+- Pour the extra virgin olive oil in a large pan and add a clove of garlic, without peeling it.

 - Remove the rabbit from the water and put it into the pan without draining it.
 Add sage and rosemary, thinly chopped, and season with salt and pepper.